 These programs highlight a particular region or area of study and draw upon the unique skills and insights of faculty members.
 Texas A&M faculty oversee every aspect of these programs.
 In the case of COMM to Italy, Communication faculty members lead a group of COMM and TCMS majors and COMM minors.

 - COMM to Italy: Faculty-led program to the Santa Chiara Study Center in Castiglion Fiorentino in the Tuscany region of Italy.
-Watch for news of COMM to Italy Spring 2018.
+Study abroad link.

 See the Study Abroad website for other Faculty-Led programs open to COMM and TCMS majors.